There's a specific moment that happens to almost every guitarist.

 The Discovery That Changed Everything

-That's what I discovered back in college, when one of my professors mentioned a study I've never forgotten.
+Back in college, one of my professors showed me a study that explained everything.

 A researcher scanned musicians' brains to understand why some players develop effortless fluency while others plateau — even with the same amount of practice.